 - For Domain (jitsi_domain), you can use the default meet.jit.si or a Jitsi instance installed elsewhere.
-If you use meet.jit.si, you should password-protect meetings to prevent anyone from guessing and entering your meeting URL.
+If you use meet.jit.si, you should use the plugin password protection options (covered below) to prevent unauthorized users from entering your meeting.

-- Type Help text (jitsi_help) which shows beside the Access button in Jitsi “activities” you’ll create within Moodle courses.
-Consider adding resource links on how to use Jitsi such as the official Jitsi Meet Handbook (in progress as of July 2020) and who to contact with broadcast issues.
+- For Help text (jitsi_help), which shows beside the Access button in Jitsi “activities,” consider adding resource links on how to use Jitsi Meet or points of contact for broadcast issues.

-- Set ID User (jitsi_id) for Jitsi classroom attendees as username, first and last name, or alias.
+- Set the ID User (jitsi_id) for your classroom attendees.
+The options are username, first and last name, or alias.

 - The Separator (jitsi_separator) between the session name fields can be a period (.), dash (-), underscore (_), or empty space.
+We recommend dashes as they’re easiest to see.
 Change per your preference.

 - Up to three Session name fields (jitsi_sesionname) can be used as part of the video conference room URL – course shortname, session ID, and session name.
 Hold Ctrl to select more than one.

-- You can enable the Security Button (jitsi_securitybutton) to add a password during the session.
-To secure all Jitsi rooms with the same password beforehand, consider using the Password option below instead.
+- You can enable the Security Button (jitsi_securitybutton) to add or change a Jitsi password during the session.
+However, to secure all Jitsi rooms with the same password beforehand, we recommend disabling this and using the plugin option below instead.

 - Enable Invite Options (jitsi_invitebuttons) for additional options to easily share the meeting URL and dial-in information externally.